Sign Up For News &

 Beth is a graduate of Boston College with a degree in Human Development and Human Resources Management.

 A 1979 graduate of Dartmouth College with a religion major, Libby returned to her alma mater as Associate Director of the Dartmouth Alumni Fund.
 She was a member of one of Dartmouth's first coeducational classes and received Dartmouth’s Distinguished Young Alumni Award.
-She currently serves the Board of Visitors at the Nelson A. Rockefeller Center for Public Policy, the Board of Directors of the Boston Ronald McDonald House, most recently as President, and on the Vestry of Trinity Episcopal Church Boston.
+She currently serves on the Board of Visitors at the Nelson A. Rockefeller Center for Public Policy, the Board of Directors of the Boston Ronald McDonald House, most recently as President, and on the Vestry of Trinity Episcopal Church Boston.

 William E. Seltz